Purchase a gift voucher

 Holding an improved charge Nickel Metal Hydride batteries are a cost effective and reliable way to power your airsoft gun.
 Ni-MH batteries may slowly discharge over time, however they allow users to recharge the unit from a semi-charged state without loss of overall capacity.
 Although slower to charge than Li-Po batteries a Ni-MH battery offers the safest option on the market resulting in worry free combat all day long.
 If you are just getting started in airsoft a Ni-MH battery is perfect for you!

 Offering the highest voltage supply Lithium Polymer batteries are a great upgrade for users with advanced airsoft guns.
 Li-Po batteries allow for the highest charge in the smallest possible package and can be charged at an incredible speed.
 Li-Po batteries have absolutely no memory issues and can be charged from a partially full state without negative effects.
 Although dramatically increasing capacity and voltage Li-Po batteries are less durable than NiMH batteries and are prone to failure due to charging issues.
+It is important to never drain your Li-Po battery completely, because it cannot be recharged if this happerns.
 Li-Po batteries are an incredible upgrade, however only experienced airsoft players with upgraded airsoft guns should use them.

 An obsolete design, Nickel Cadmium batteries are no longer used in current airsoft builds.
 Nickel Cadmium batteries suffer greatly due to the need to discharge the battery completely before recharging.
 If this isn’t completed correctly a portion of the storage capacity (memory) will be lost during each charge.
 With the risk of exploding when charged too quickly and a tendency to slowly discharge over time Nickel Cadmium batteries should be avoided at all costs.